 It’s still hard to believe that only six month after Elton had released Goodbye Yellow Brick Road, the artists was still able to turn out another album of incredible well written and original sounding pop songs.
 What’s even more astonishing is the LP he released just another six months later after Caribou was released.
 And in between records in true Beatles fashion, he had hit singles with songs such as “Philadelphia Freedom,” “Pinball Wizard,” and “Lucy in the Sky with Diamonds,” which were all non-album tracks.
 Simply amazing!

 Most Elton John fans would choose Goodbye Yellow Brick Road as their favorite Elton John album.
 It was easily Elton’s most successful record.
 The songs released on the album have stood the test of time as they are still constantly played on the radio.
 I have always compared Elton’s Goodbye Yellow Brick Road to the Beatles’ Revolver and Rubber Soul records.
-For many Beatles fans Revolver and Rubber Soul were their favorite Beatles records.
-John Lennon had always said that Revolver and Rubber Soul were recorded at the same time and really count as one large artistic moment in time for the Beatles.
+For many Beatles fans, Revolver and Rubber Soul were their favorite Beatles records.
+John Lennon had always said that Revolver and Rubber Soul were recorded at the same time and really count as one large artistic moment in time for The Beatles.
 The two records delivered so many hits for the Beatles in similar fashion to Elton John’s Goodbye Yellow Brick Road.
-However, as great a pair a records that Revolver and Rubber Soul were the Beatles then went an released Sgt.
-Pepper, which has been analyzed by so many as the Beatles greatest album, and possibly the greatest record ever made
+However, as great a pair of records that Revolver and Rubber Soul were, The Beatles then went an released Sgt.
+Pepper, which has been analyzed by so many as the Beatles greatest album, and possibly the greatest record ever made.

 And so only a year later after Goodbye Yellow Brick Road and Caribou had been released, Elton John and Bernie Taupin delivered an album that has been viewed by many hardcore Elton John fans as Elton’s greatest album.
 As Goodbye Yellow Brick Road was Elton’s Revolver and Rubber Soul, his next album Captain Fantastic, would be Elton John and Bernie Taupin’s Sgt.
 Pepper.